Introduction to Lady Slipper Orchids

 This Himalayan ladyslipper (China, Nepal, Bhutan, and Pakistan) is found from 6500 - 12,000' elevation in forests where it grows in moist, slightly acidic to nearly neutral soils.
 The 2' tall leafy stalks are topped with large white pockets backed with yellow-green sepals.
 (Hardiness unknown)

 This Chinese species hails from the Sichuan, Hubei, and Guizhou provinces of China, where it grows at elevations between 6000 and 7500'.
 The large white flowers with chartreuse sepals are nearly as large as the American Cypripedium kentuckiense.
-(Hardiness unknown)
+(Hardiness Zone 6a-7b at least)

 Cypripedium flavum (Chinese Yellow Lady Slipper Orchid)